 How to Plan Early for a Stress-Free Christmas

-- Set up a holiday planner.
 You can either add to your current planner or have a planner just for the holidays.
 I do a bit of both.
-The bulk of it will be in a holiday planner but I will have some things in my Happy Planner as well.
+The bulk of it will be in a Christmas planner but I will have some things in my Happy Planner as well.

-- Start planning your homemade gifts.
 Figure out what supplies you need and start collecting them and even start making things that can be made ahead.
-This will save you so much time and stress when the holidays are closer!
+This will save you so much time and stress when the holidays are closer.
+If you are looking for ideas check out 25+ Homemade Christmas Gifts.

-- Visit The Stress-Free Christmas website.
-The Stress-Free Christmas is my Christmas blog that is full of Christmas tips and tricks.
+- The Stress-Free Christmas– My Christmas blog is full of Christmas tips and tricks.
 It’s a great place to find Christmas information all year long.